 Changes in 20th century extreme temperature and precipitation over the western United States from regional climate model simulations and observations

 Dulière, V., Y. Zhang, and E.P.
 Salathé.
-(In review).
+(In press).
 Changes in 20th century extreme temperature and precipitation over the western United States from regional climate model simulations and observations.
-Submitted to Climatic Change.
+Climatic Change, doi: 10.1175/JCLI-D-12-00818.1.

 Temperature extremes show substantial and statistically significant trends across the US